dusk-network/dusk-protocol/consensus/proposal/README.md

  # Proposal
 *Proposal* is the first step in an [*SA iteration*][sai].
-In this phase, a randomly-extracted provisioner is appointed to generate a new *candidate* block to add to the ledger.
-In the same step, all other provisioners wait a certain time to receive this block.
+In this step, a randomly-extracted provisioner is appointed to generate a new *candidate* block to add to the ledger.
+In the same step, other provisioners wait for the candidate block produced by the generator.

 #### ToC
 - [Overview](#overview)